 The Government of Nepal has protected this region as a conservation park.
 WWF has also recognized Kanchenjunga Conservation Area Project (KCAP) as a Global Eco Region.
 The Himalayan animal species residing here include-red panda, black bear, musk deer, blue sheep, rhesus macaw and the elusive snow leopard.
 Likewise, the flora here is inspiring with 1,200 species of flowering plant, 69 types of orchid and 30 varieties of rhododendron.
 The Lapsang La Pass (5,415m/17,766ft) and Sinion/Mirgin La Pass (4,665m/15,305ft) are yet another challenges in the Kanchenjunga region.
-The north face of Kanchenjunga seen from Pangpema is truly unforgettable, therefore a worthy destination to visit.
+The north face of Kanchenjunga seen from Pangpema is truly unforgettable; therefore Kanchenjunga Base Camp trail is a worthy destination to trek.

 - Scenic mountain flight between Kathmandu and Suketar (Taplejung)

 - Home of Red Panda and other endangered species